 Exams: Four exams will be completed in this course.
 The exams are spread out equally across the semester and are designed to be non-cumulative.
-Exams will be administered in person.
+Exams will be administered in person and feature a mix of multiple choice, true/false, matching, and short answer/essay questions.

 Extra Credit: There will at least one extra credit opportunity prior to each exam.
 Examples of opportunities may include 'bonus' quizzes, completing a textbook learning module, and responding to questions after reading research papers or watching brief videos.
-Detailed instructions will be provided for each opportunity.
+Detailed instructions will be provided for each opportunity, and the specific points awarded will differ based upon the specific opportunity.